shivam833/codeforces-problem1195C/README.md

 # codeforces-problem1195C
-here i have written the code to solve the problem 1195-C
+here I have written the code to solve the problem 1195-C